cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

   - Global_Y: The y position of the vehicle.
 - Optionally, a fourth file can be included which is used to generate more intuitive visualisations:
   - Lane_ID: The current lane ID of the current spatial position of the vehicle.
+- Note: the readily provided dataset has already been cleaned so for this case the user may jump straight to running the plg_generation.py script.

 # plg_generation.py
 - Once the data is cleaned and saved, the plg_generation.py script needs to be run to generate the PLG for this dataset.